EEG Electrode Placement: Fixed vs. Variable

 Brain areas and function

-The outer layer of the brain is called the cerebral cortex, where many of the key functions of the nervous system are executed.
-The cerebral cortex of the human brain is divided into four parts of the brain named lobes: the frontal lobe, parietal lobe, temporal lobe, and occipital lobe.
-Each region has been subdivided and is associated with specific cerebral functions.
+The outer layer of the brain is known as the cerebral cortex, where numerous vital functions of the nervous system are performed.
+This cortex is divided into four lobes: the frontal lobe, parietal lobe, temporal lobe, and occipital lobe.
+Each lobe has further subdivisions and is linked to specific cerebral functions.

 Brain Areas

-These are the different areas of the brain (lobes of the brain), and their main functions:
+These are the different parts of the brain (lobes of the brain), and their main functions:

 1. Frontal: Reasoning, speech and movement control, emotions, and problem-solving.